KaranJagtiani/Diagram-Extractor-With-Yolov4-Computer-Vision/README.md

 # Object-extractor-from-a-image

 ## Problem
 In today's age, as everything has come online, everything that can be automated should be automated.
 Educational institutes use online LMS to automate most of their day to day activities.
-One of them include assignment submission and checking.
+One of them includes assignment submission and checking.
 It's very seamless to create a MCQ based exam and get it automatically evaluated.
-But the problem occurs when the requirement is of having questions/assignments based on <b>Images<b>.
+But the problem occurs when the requirement is of having questions/assignments based on <b>Diagrams<b>.

 ## Proposed Solution
 The above problem can be solved with the help of Deep Learning & Computer Vision.
 This repository contains a Custom Object Detector made with the Yolov4 object detection model and Darknet.